cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/service-dialog-import.md

 # Service Dialog import

-***Only follow these instructions if you were unable to create the service dialog manually!***
+:warning: ***WARNING*** Only follow these instructions if you were unable to create the service dialog manually!

-TODO: This might become obsolete!

 1. Navigate to ***Automation***, ***Automate***, ***Customization***